JohnnyHuang101/JohnnyHuang101/README.md

 # 💫About Me :

-I'm currently a Junior studying CS+Math and WashU in St.Louis.
+I'm currently a Junior studying CS+Math and WashU in St.Louis :).

 I have past experience with full stack development, Computer Vision algorithms, Data Science analytics, LLMs.